bkj/tagless/README.md

 ### Dependencies

-This has been tested on Ubuntu 16.04 w/ Python 2.7
+This has been tested on Ubuntu 16.04 w/ Python 2.7 (via Anaconda)